Before The “How” or The “Why”

 If you’re reading this right now, it’s a sure bet that you are touching something, be it your cellphone, laptop, chair, desk, or a nice plush bed with Egyptian-cotton sheets (we can dream, right?).
 Speaking of that nice plush, comfy bed, I hate to shatter the illusion, but you aren’t actually touching it.

 Everything you can see, touch, and “feel” is made up of atoms — the infinitesimally small constituent parts of matter.
-The field of study related to these, called “quantum physics,” gives us plenty of insane things to consider about the world around us — specifically, the indistinguishable activities going on at an atomic scale.
+The field of study related to these, called “quantum physics,” gives us plenty of mind-bending things to consider about the world around us — specifically, the indistinguishable activities going on at an atomic scale.

 Ultimately, it may seem the atomic world isn’t particularly relevant to our day-to-day lives.
 However, this information is a key point when it comes to our understanding of how the four forces shape the physical world, and thus, it is key to understanding the universe.
 After all, you can’t understand how large things work without knowing the ins-and-outs of the small stuff, too.